astro-outlist/astro-outlist.github.io/README.md

 This repo hosts the [Astronomy and Astrophysics Outlist website](https://astro-outlist.github.io).

-The current maintainers are Yao-Yuan Mao (Pittsburgh) and Omer Blaes (UCSB).
+The current maintainers are Yao-Yuan Mao (Rutgers) and Omer Blaes (UCSB).